BCOA/bcoa.com/content/projects/necd-bny/index.md

 primaryImage:
   image: necd_navy-yard_-8-_1820.jpg
 projectGallery:
-  - caption: >-
-      View from inside the manufacturing plant where elevator interiors for NYC's Class A elevator cabs are built
+  - caption: View from inside the manufacturing plant where elevator interiors for NYC's Class A elevator cabs are built
-    colWidth: '6'
+    colWidth: "6"
     image: necd_navy-yard_-10-_1820.jpg
-    offsetWidth: '0'
+    offsetWidth: "0"
     type: image
   - caption: White oak furniture contrasts the industrial architecture
-    colWidth: '8'
+    colWidth: "8"
     image: necd_navy-yard_-7-_1820.jpg
-    offsetWidth: '3'
+    offsetWidth: "3"
     type: image
-  - caption: ''
+  - caption: ""
-    colWidth: '12'
+    colWidth: "12"
     image: necd_navy-yard_promo-plan_1820.jpg
     type: image
+    offsetWidth: "0"
   - caption: The factory floor
-    colWidth: '5'
+    colWidth: "5"
     image: necd_navy-yard_-11-_1820.jpg
     type: image
+    offsetWidth: "0"
 ---
 After contemplating a move to NJ to beat their rising real estate costs, National Elevator Cab and Door (NECD), one of NYC’s leading manufacturers of elevator interiors, found a facility to relocate its 50,000sf manufacturing and office space among the bustling manufacturing community at the Brooklyn Navy Yard (BNY).
 Having spent over 50 years under the same roof in Woodside, Queens and developed deep roots in the city with both its urban presence and its diverse work force, this 90-year-old multi-generational family-owned business looked to do all they can within budget to allow them to stay local in the five boroughs.